SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/3-getting-started/developer-tutorial.md

 </bundle>
 </pre>

 This is only a brief introduction to the workflow bundle process.
-Take a look at http://sourceforge.net/apps/mediawiki/seqware/index.php?title=How_to_Write_a_Bundled_Workflow for extensive details on the workflow development process.
+Take a look at [How to Write a Workflow Bundle](http://sourceforge.net/apps/mediawiki/seqware/index.php?title=How_to_Write_a_Bundled_Workflow) for extensive details on the workflow development process.
 There is also information on this site on using Maven to create workflow bundles using the excellent archetype system.
 And we also are prototyping a workflow language based on Java.
 These are experimental but could be very useful.
 Eventually that documentation will be migrated to this guide.

 ## Creating a New Worlflow Bundle